 Ian Lincoln has been president of the Australian Institute of International Affairs, New South Wales, since December 2017.
 He was vice president from 2015 to 2017 and a member of the AIIA NSW council from 2013.
 He has previously been a member of the AIIA national conference organising committee, the Australian Outlook commissioning editors group and the national programming working group.
 He was a member of the AIIA Victoria council from 1993 to 1997.

 Ian was in the Department of Foreign Affairs from 1967 to 2000 with postings in Asia, the Pacific, Africa and Europe.
 Policy work in Canberra included South Asia, South East Asia, the Middle East, arms control, the United Nations, and intelligence policy.
 He was Consul-General in Noumea, Ambassador to Vietnam, Director of the Foreign Affairs office in Victoria and Deputy High Commissioner in New Zealand.
 He worked as a training consultant to a number of government departments in Canberra from 2000 to 2002.
 From 2002 to 2004 he was a member of the Refugee Review Tribunal in Sydney.
 He graduated with first-class honours in history and political science, with a major in psychology, from the University of Queensland and later obtained an M.Phil. in international relations at the London School of Economics.

 Thom Dixon is undertaking a PhD at Macquarie University looking at emerging technology and international security.
 He is an honorary research fellow with Remi AI, an artificial intelligence company based in Australia and the US.
 In 2018, he completed a Non-resident WSD-Handa Fellowship with the Pacific Forum on synthetic biology and Australian foreign policy.
-Thom is an Emerging Leader alumni of the 2017 EU-Australia Leadership Forum and he is the National Research Assessments Leader at Macquarie University.
+Thom is an Emerging Leader alumni of the 2017 EU-Australia Leadership Forum and he is the Manager, National Security and Defence at Macquarie University.
 He regularly writes on issues that occur across research, innovation and international affairs.
 He is particularly interested in the convergence of engineering biology and artificial intelligence and the impact they will have on international relations.